-March For Our Lives — Parkland Students Send Strong Message To Politicians: ‘Either Represent Us Or Get Out’
+Parkland Students Warn Politicians At March For Our Lives: ‘Pass Laws To Protect Us Or We’ll Vote You Out’

 #EnoughIsEnough!
 The survivors of the school shooting in Parkland, Florida have started the March For Our Lives, and they have a message to politicians: ‘No more!’

-The students of Marjory Stoneman Douglas High School have decided that #EnoughIsEnough — and tens of thousands of people worldwide agree with them.
+The students of Marjory Stoneman Douglas High School have decided that #EnoughIsEnough — and millions of people worldwide agree with them.
 At the March For Our Lives on March 23, the young survivors from the horrific school shooting in Parkland, Florida took a huge stand against gun violence.
 One of the Parkland survivors, Cameron Kasky gave a rousing speech, saying, “We hereby promise to fix that broken system we’ve been forced into and create a better world.
 Don’t worry we’ve got this.”
 He also went on to say that this time around, the youth of America would lead by example.
 He went on to state, “For the first time, the corrupt aren’t controlling our story — we are.”
 Throughout his impassioned speech, Cameron added he felt hopeful: “For the first time in a long while, I look forward 10 years and I see hope; I see light; I see a system I’ll be proud of, but it all starts with you.
 The march is not the climax of this movement, it is the beginning; It is the springboard off of which our generation and all who stand with us will jump into a safe future.”
 In addition, Cameron had a stern message for any lawmakers not on board with the movement’s cause: “Politicians, either represent the people or get out.”

 While the march in the nation’s capital is the center of the action, over 800 sister marches were registered throughout the country.
 From Hawaii to Alaska, Texas to Maine, people showed up to protest for stricter gun laws.
 The movement even spread globally, with people marching in Canada, Iceland, Spain, Israel, India, Hong Kong, and more international locales.
 “It just shows that the youth are the future,” Stoneman Douglas survivor Alex Wind told Good Morning America on March 19 ahead of the massive demonstration.
 “One day we’re going to have a president from our generation, and we’re trying to make the change before that happens.”